LJDJGC/Learning-log/README.md

 Building on this foundation, we plan to move on to more complex projects and the next learning topic (e.g., DOM manipulation).

 --

+## 2025/10/15
+Calculator Project
+Overview
+This project is a web calculator being developed as the final assignment of The Odin Project Foundations.
+It aims to implement a user-friendly interface and accurate calculation logic.

+Tech Stack
+HTML5

+CSS3

+JavaScript (ES6+)

+🧠 Today's Learning and Technical Work
+Before starting work on the project, we reviewed basic data structures and algorithms.

+LeetCode 20.
+Valid Parentheses Solved
+Today, we tackled a popular LeetCode problem to gain practical experience using the stack data structure.

+Topic: Nesting parentheses and checking for correspondence using a stack (LIFO: Last-In, First-Out).

+Learned:

+Applying stacks: We learned a typical use of stacks: pushing an open parenthesis, then popping an element from the stack when a closing parenthesis is encountered to check for correspondence.

+Using a hash map: Using a mapping (hash map/object) to manage pairs of closing and opening parentheses improved the readability and efficiency of the code.

+Implementing the Core Logic of the Calculator Project We started by implementing the application's core calculation logic.

+Implemented Features (Core Logic)
+The following functions for basic arithmetic operations were created in a JavaScript file and confirmed to work correctly in the browser console.

+add(a, b): Addition

+subtract(a, b): Subtraction

+multiply(a, b): Multiplication

+divide(a, b): Division

+🔜 Next Steps
+Building the UI with HTML/CSS: Define the structure of the calculator's buttons and display.

+Operator Handling: Implement logic to manage the display state and the current operator.

+DOM Integration: Integrate JavaScript and HTML/CSS to perform calculations in response to button clicks and display the results on the screen.